blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Notes: https://www.omyogashala.in/shad-darshan
 ## Orthodox Schools

-There are six schools of thought, called the Sad-Darshanas (Six Schools).
+There are six schools of thought, called the Sadh-Darshanas (Six Schools).
 They are themselves grouped into three groups of two similar schools, as follows:

 1. Sankhya and Yoga
 2. Nyaya and Vaisheshika